cojoj/dotfiles/README.md

 - HOStringSense
 - IntelliPaste
 - KSImageNamed
-- MarvinPlugin
-- NCSimulatorPlugin
+- Lin
 - OMColorSense
 - OMQuickHelp
 - Open With Application
+- OpenInTerminal
 - PrettyPrintJSON
 - QuickLocalization
 - RealmPlugin
+- SCXcodeSwitchExpander
-- SuggestedColors
+- SwiftCodeSnippets
 - Tuna
 - VVDocumenter-Xcode
 - XCActionBar
 - XcodeBoost
-- XcodeColors
-- XcodeWay
 - Xcode_beginning_of_line

 If some plugins doesn't work it's probably because of new Xcode version and you need to update **UUID**.
 You can simply do it by running script in this [Gist](https://gist.github.com/b70e2ff44f26677caa02)